'The Band's Visit' And Harry Potter Win Big At A Quieter Tony Awards

 But there was more going on here than awards.

-It can be awkward when awards shows try to address current events – very awkward, in fact.
+It can be awkward when awards shows try to address current events — very awkward, in fact.
 But as it happened, the Tonys had a natural connection to the shooting at Marjory Stoneman Douglas High School in February.
-The drama teacher, Melody Herzfeld, won the Excellence in Theatre Teaching Award – not only for keeping students safe during the initial event, but for encouraging her students to use drama and art and music to express themselves after.
-And while it would have been lovely to see her speech during the ceremony itself (it happened earlier in the evening), what did make the prime-time show was her kids – her drama kids – performing "Seasons Of Love" from Rent.
+The drama teacher, Melody Herzfeld, won the Excellence in Theatre Education Award — not only for keeping students safe during the initial event, but for encouraging her students to use drama and art and music to express themselves after.
+And while it would have been lovely to see her speech during the ceremony itself (it happened earlier in the evening), what did make the prime-time show was her kids — her drama kids — performing "Seasons Of Love" from Rent.
 Well, of course they did.
 It could have been something from Hamilton, yes.
 But Rent is still a touchstone for theater kids.

-This has always been the secret ingredient of the Tony Awards: they embrace their kids.
-Not their kids, not their actual kids – their communal kids.
+This has always been the secret ingredient of the Tony Awards: They embrace their kids.
+Not their kids, not their actual kids — their communal kids.
 The theater kids, the drama nerds, the kids who find their tribe in plays and the kids who know they want something special but don't find that tribe until they make it out of school and get somewhere else.
 The Tonys telecast always takes the time to speak to those kids, and while it would have been far better if it had been in different circumstances, it seemed appropriate, rather than forced, to let Herzfeld's students demonstrate some of what she's done for them under these difficult circumstances.

 It was a lovely broadcast.
 It felt calm.
 It didn't feel rapturous, like it did when it was full of Hamilton, and it didn't feel downright riotous, like it did when Sutton Foster performed with the cast of Anything Goes.
-But it felt charged with the emotion of theater people – talking about welcoming immigrants, talking about supporting people who don't look like us, talking about supporting kids whose lives are touched by violence.
-Even Robert De Niro, standing up and twice directing his favorite profanity at the President of the United States, seemed anguished more than petulant.
+But it felt charged with the emotion of theater people — talking about welcoming immigrants, talking about supporting people who don't look like us, talking about supporting kids whose lives are touched by violence.
+Even Robert De Niro, standing up and twice directing his favorite profanity at the president of the United States, seemed anguished more than petulant.

 Theater people have a lot of feelings.
 On this night, it showed.